Can I get a loan if I'm retired or over 60?

 What are the alternatives to loans for pensioners?

-Depending on how much money you need and what it is for there may be more suitable alternatives than borrowing a loan.
-For example, if you have equity in a property but your pension income is small and day-to-day costs are a struggle, it may be worth considering downsizing to release some of the equity in your property.
-Consider talking to family members who may be able to help you out with particular costs.
+Depending on how much money you need and what it is for there may be more suitable alternatives than a loan.
+Each will have its own risk and costs and here are some of the options to consider:

 Compare loans with MoneySuperMarket